 TURI funds university researchers to investigate the use of nanomaterials and nanotechnologies as alternatives to toxic chemicals, materials and processes.
 Recent research projects include the use of lead-free nanosolders and nanocomposites in the electronics and wire and cable industries.
+Visit our Published Research page for these reports.

 The TURI Library's subject guide to nanotechnology health and safety issues provides an introduction to some of the key issues this emerging technology presents to researchers, workers, and the public.
 It includes links to electronic books, websites, reports and journal articles.